Shiva8080/Python_Programming/README.md

 ➤ Concepts Used:

     ● While loop

     ● Modulus (%)

     ● Integer division (//)

 ➤ Description:

    The program reverses a given number by extracting digits one by one and constructing the reversed number.

 ➤ Example:

-   ● Input: 1234
+   Input: 1234

-   ● Output: 4321
+   Output: 4321

 7️⃣ Print Numbers from 1 to 100 (Print1-100.py)

 ➤ Concepts Used:

-   ● or loop
+    ● For loop

     ● range() function

 ➤ Description:

-   ● This program prints numbers from 1 to 100 using a for loop.
+   This program prints numbers from 1 to 100 using a for loop.